-Google Forms Pricing
+Google Forms Cost

 Of course, with a Google Account, you get much more besides Forms.
 You can also access Gmail, get 15GB of free storage on Drive, and use Google Docs, Sheets, and Slides apps.
 Some users may prefer to get Google Forms alongside the benefits of Google Workspace.
-This provides additional perks such as creating a custom domain in Gmail, expanded storage, deeper collaboration tools, and more robust security tools.
+This provides additional perks, such as creating a custom domain in Gmail, expanded storage, deeper collaboration tools, and more robust security tools.
 It is important to remember you do not need to buy Workspace to access the free Google Forms app.

-Google Forms Integrations
+Integrations of Google Forms

 Because Google Forms is a part of Google Workspace, it does not need the same level of third-party integration as some other survey creation platforms.
 Still, Forms integrates seamlessly with other Google applications such as Docs, Sheets, Slides, Gmail, Calendar, and Google Drive.
 In addition, thanks to supporting Microsoft Office, you can also tap into apps like Excel.

-Google Forms Alternatives
+Alternatives to Google Forms

-Which is Better SurveyMonkey of Google Forms?
+Which is Better, SurveyMonkey or Google Forms?

-We rate Survey Monkey as the best survey software and is a perfect Google Forms alternative.
+We rate Survey Monkey as the best survey software and a perfect Google Forms alternative.
 Is one notable example.
 The app provides a strong set of features for creating surveys.
 SurveyMonkey does the survey creation as well as Google, thanks to its easy-to-use interface.
 It then goes beyond Forms by delivering a suite of reporting features such as real-time reports, customization options when building a survey, and much more.

 Google Forms Review Conclusion

-Because you can get Google Forms free, it probably won’t be powerful enough for most enterprise users.
+Because you can get Google Forms free, it won’t be powerful enough for most enterprise users.
 Still, we like the app a lot, and its collaboration with Google’s other apps is a nice bonus, even if we know it is not the best survey solution you could get.
 Although, if you do not have any budget and require a survey solution at no cost, our Google Forms review team thinks it is the best option available.